How Do I Get Wi-Fi in My Car?

 ---|---|---|---|

 Phone hotspot data is included on most unlimited phone plans from major providers like AT&T, Verizon, and T-Mobile.
-We think T-Mobile’s Magenta Max plan is the best because it gives you the most hotspot data, but you can pay for a cheaper plan if you use your hotspot less frequently (and thus need less data).
+We think T-Mobile’s Go5G Next plan is the best because it gives you the most hotspot data, but you can pay for a cheaper plan if you use your hotspot less frequently (and thus need less data).

 You can get a much cheaper option from Visible, an MVNO (mobile virtual network operator) that offers unlimited data on hotspots.
-The catch—and it’s a big one—is that you can connect only one other device, and max speeds will be 5 Mbps, which is really slow.
+The catch—and it’s a big one—is that you can connect only one other device, and max speeds will be 10 Mbps, which is too slow for a lot of online gaming or streaming video.

-To set up a hotspot, contact your provider, sign up for the right data plan, and then switch on your phone’s hotspot to get it working.
+To use your phone as a hotspot, contact your provider, sign up for the right data plan, and then switch on your phone’s hotspot to get it working.
 After you’ve turned on your hotspot, you can search for the network name on other devices that you want to connect to access the internet.

 Pro tip?